irrdnet/irrd/docs/users/mirroring.rst

 for the same changes.

-In synchronised serial mode, the local IRRd journal has the same serial for each change as the original NRTM source.
-Serials of NRTM operations that are filtered out by the object class filter are skipped.
+In synchronised serial mode, the local IRRd journal has the same serial for each change as the original NRTMv3 source.
+Serials of NRTMv3 operations that are filtered out by the object class filter are skipped.

 IRRd automatically uses synchronised serials for a source if these conditions